Schnitzelbank: Song

-A German-language ditty for children "The Schnitzelbank Song" is popular among German Americans with an interest in learning or teaching German to their offspring.
-It is often sung by adults for entertainment and nostalgia.
-Versions were published in the United States at least as early as 1900.
+A German-language children's ditty, "The Schnitzelbank Song" is popular among German-Americans with an interest in learning German or teaching German to their children; it is often sung by adults for entertainment and nostalgia.
+Versions were published in the United States as early as 1900.

 The responsive lyrical structure of the verse and refrain are referenced in Moritz Reymond's 1877 book Das neue Laienbrevier des Haeckelismus, which uses German folk and student songs to burlesque ideas regarding organic evolution.

-Some of the lyrical ideas and phrases are also included (albeit in a different form) in Volume 9 of Karl Simrock's 13-volume 1856 collection of German stories and poems titled Die deutschen Volksbücher.
-Within this volume, the lyrics are included in a book titled Das deutsche Kinderbuch (The German Children's Book), which may have originally been published in 1848.
+Some of the lyrical ideas and phrases are also included (in a different form) in Volume 9 of Karl Simrock's 13-volume 1856 collection of German stories and poems, Die deutschen Volksbücher.
+In this volume, the lyrics are included in a book titled Das deutsche Kinderbuch (The German Children's Book), which may have originally been published in 1848.
 The text includes many ideas common to the modern song, including "kurz und lang" ("short and long"), "hin und her" ("back and forth"), "krumm und grad" ("bent and straight"), and the "ei du schöne Schnitzelbank" refrain.